Shrinkhal01/CHATBOT-LLama-2/README.md

 python app.py
 Open your web browser:

-Navigate to http://localhost:5000 to start using the chatbot.
+Navigate to [http://localhost:5000](http://127.0.0.1:5000)  to start using the chatbot, this is what the link was on my laptop

 File Structure
 app.py: Backend Flask application handling bot interactions.